Chester school protests: Spring 1964

-Protests relented for a couple of months while the CFFN established a better structure and added more goals to the organization's agenda, including improving more Chester public schools, increasing the availability of jobs, improving housing and medical care, and generally ending discrimination.
+Protests relented for a couple of months while the CFFN established a better structure and added goals to the organization's agenda, including improving more Chester public schools, increasing the availability of jobs, improving housing and medical care, and generally ending discrimination.

 Protests resumed on February 10, 1964, after the CFFN planned a boycott of Chester's public schools to begin the next day.
-The boycott resulted in some majority black-attended schools experiencing absence rates of 55%.
+The boycott drove absentee rates in some majority black-attended schools up to 55%.

 The "Freedom Now Conference" was held in Chester on March 14, 1964.
-More than 60 delegates and visitors from eight states attended the conference, including Dick Gregory, Gloria Richardson and Malcolm X in support of the protests.
-200 protesters from the CFFN marched to present demands to the mayor during the conference.
+More than 60 delegates and visitors from eight states attended the conference, including Dick Gregory, Gloria Richardson, and Malcolm X. During the conference, some 200 protesters from the CFFN marched to present demands to the mayor.

-On March 27, 1964, 300 protestors marched from the West End of Chester to the downtown business district escorted by the entire Chester police force.
-On March 28, 200 protestors staged multiple midday sit-down demonstrations at key intersections intended to disrupt downtown traffic.
+On March 27, 1964, 300 protestors marched from the West End of Chester to the downtown business district, escorted by the entire Chester police force.
+On March 28, some 200 protestors staged midday sit-down demonstrations at key intersections to disrupt downtown traffic.
 The protest was met by a violent police response with officers "swinging riot sticks" and arresting all protestors.

 The violent response by Chester police resulted in even larger demonstrations with ordinary citizens outraged by the images of peaceful protestors being dragged and beaten by police.
 Branche called for massive civil disobedience in response to the police violence and the nightly standoffs between protestors and police overshadowed the original intent of the protests.

 The height of the Chester School Protests occurred in April 1964.
 On April 2, Branche led 350 protestors in front of the police headquarters.
 On April 3, the mayor of Chester, James Gorbey, issued "The Police Position to Preserve the Public Peace", a 10-point statement promising an immediate return to law and order.
 The city deputized firemen and trash collectors to help handle demonstrators.
 The State of Pennsylvania deployed 50 state troopers to assist the 77-member Chester police force.